openeuropa/oe_multilingual/README.md

 Manually disabling Drupal 8 caching is a laborious process that is well described [here][10].

-Alternatively you can use the following Drupal Console command to disable/enable Drupal 8 caching:
+Alternatively you can use the following Drupal Console commands to disable/enable Drupal 8 caching:

 ```
 $ ./vendor/bin/drupal site:mode dev  # Disable all caches.